Mosaic: Data-Free Knowledge Distillation via Mixture-of-Experts for Heterogeneous Distributed Environments: Proposed Method

-However, this design introduces a potential scalability issue when the number of classes \( C \) becomes very large (e.g., in datasets like ImageNet \cite{Deng_2009_ImageNet}).
-Maintaining a full set of class-specific experts incur prohibitive storage and computational costs on the server, even with a gating network \cite{Jacobs_1991_MoE} that selectively activates relevant experts during inference.
+However, this design introduces a potential scalability issue when the number of classes \( C \) becomes very large.
+Maintaining a full set of class-specific experts incur prohibitive storage and computational costs on the server, even with a gating network that selectively activates relevant experts during inference.
 Fortunately, we observe that in the large-\(C\) regimes, the expert ensemble can be substituted without significant degradation in performance.
 When \( C \gg N \) and \( N \) is bounded, extreme data heterogeneity implies that each client \( i \)'s label set \( Y_i \subseteq [C] \) is nearly disjoint, i.e., \( |\left( Y_i \setminus Y_j \right) \cup \left( Y_j \setminus Y_i \right)| \gg 0, \forall\,i\neq j\in[N] \).
 This suggests that certain classes are exclusive to individual clients, and the corresponding experts \( f_c \) effectively approximate the local model \( f_i \).
 This motivates the consideration of directly ensembling local models, similar to the DENSE~\cite{Zhang_2022_DENSE} approach.
 In contrast, when \( N \gg C \) and \( N \) is bounded, class-wise aggregation remains more effective due to the increased overlap in clients' label distributions.
-We empirically demonstrate this phenomenon in Appendix~\ref{ensemble_performance}.
+We empirically observe this phenomenon, confirming the relative effectiveness of this approach in such regimes.
+When both $C$ and $N$ are large, the expert count can be reduced by partitioning classes into $K$ groups, each served by a single shared expert, since the gating mechanism activates only top-$k$ experts per sample regardless of the total expert count.

 The gating network we used is a replica of the global model \( f \), which dictates the selection of experts within the ensemble.
-Specifically, for any synthetic sample \( \hat{x} \), we identify the top \( k \) classes with the highest predicted scores from \( f \), denoted as \( \text{Top}_k(f(\hat{x})) \).
+Specifically, for any synthetic sample \( \hat{x} \), we identify top \( k \) classes with the highest predicted scores from \( f \), denoted as \( \text{Top}_k(f(\hat{x})) \).
 The activated experts for \( \hat{x} \) are then:

-To enhance the robustness of the ensemble, we employ a simple Multi-Layer Perceptron (MLP) \cite{Rumelhart_1985_MLP} as the meta model \( M \) to weight the outputs of \( \mathcal{F}(\hat{x}) \).
+To enhance the robustness of the ensemble, we employ a simple Multi-Layer Perceptron (MLP) as the meta model \( M \) to weight the outputs of \( \mathcal{F}(\hat{x}) \).
 Exactly, \( M \) assigns a weight \( \alpha_{c,k} \) to each expert’s output at position \( k \), and aggregates the scaled logits as:

 The final prediction is then computed as:

 where \( \left[ f_c(\hat{x}) \right]_{f_c \in \mathcal{F}(\hat{x})} \) denotes the concatenation of the logits from \( f_c \) in \( \mathcal{F}(\hat{x}) \).